On the topological contents of eta invariants: Examples

-We choose a Riemannian metric on $M$ which induces the Levi-Civita connection.
+We choose a Riemannian metric on $M$ which induces the Levi-Civita connection on $TM$.
 Furthermore we choose the $Spin^{c}$-structure induced by the $Spin$-structure.
 We then get a natural $Spin^{c}$-extension $\tilde \nabla^{TM}$ of the Levi-Civita connection.
 The complex version of $t_{M}$ is now given by \cite[(1.9)]{2010arXiv1012.5237C}

-To be precise, the value of the integral belongs to $\R[b,b^{-1}]^{-4}$ which will be identified with $\R$ using the generator $b^{-2}$.
-In order to relate the Crowley-Goette invariant with our universal $\eta$-invariant we are led to consider a bordism theory of $Spin^{c}$-manifolds with $S^{3}$-bundles with rationally trivial second Chern class.
-This bordism theory is set up as follows.
-We have a fibration $\partial$
+To be precise, the value of the integral belongs to $\R[b,b^{-1}]^{-4}$ which will be identified with $\R$ using the generator $b^{2}$.

+In order to relate the Crowley-Goette invariant with the universal $\eta$-invariant we are led to consider a bordism theory of $Spin^{c}$-manifolds with $S^{3}$-bundles with rationally trivial second Chern class.
+This bordism theory is constructed homotopy theoretically as follows.
+We have a fibre sequence

 of Eilenberg-MacLane spaces.
 We define the space $X$ by the following homotopy pull-back